Generic Name: clonidine (KLON-i-deen)

 - Clonidine patches should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using clonidine patches while you are pregnant.
-Clonidine patches is found in breast milk.
+Clonidine patches are found in breast milk.
 If you are or will be breast-feeding while you use clonidine patches, check with your doctor.
 Discuss any possible risks to your baby.

 If you suddenly stop taking clonidine patches, you may experience WITHDRAWAL symptoms, including nervousness, agitation, headache, tremor, and rapid increase in blood pressure.
 Do not suddenly stop taking clonidine patches without checking with your doctor.